bjohnson05/keeplearning/README.md

 Class and office hour video sessions consume a lot of resources and may get glitchy or go down.
 You can try again as needed but don’t worry if you can’t reconnect; we’ll figure it out (see: multiple means of communication above).

-As long as I am able to do so, I will continue to record things so that if you can’t attend synchronously, you can watch things later (asynchronously).
-The only thing you lose is that live, interactive element ~ which can be made up for during \[virtual\] office hours or via Slack.
+As long as I am able to do so, I will continue to record things so that if you can’t attend synchronously, you can watch things later \[asynchronously\].
+The only thing you lose is the live, interactive element ~ which can be made up for during \[virtual\] office hours or via Slack.
 So bottom line: no worries, we’ll work something out.

 ### Maximize live session success by learning how to control your feed
 * It’s nice to see everyone’s faces while conducting a live session, but not at the cost of someone’s discomfort or insufficient bandwidth, so be cognizant of those factors and situate yourself as you see fit.
 I won’t mind either way.